Estimating Effects of Long-Term Treatments: Estimation and Inference

 \subsection{Validation of Assumptions}

-As the longitudinal surrogacy assumption (Assumption~\ref{asp:Surrogacy}) and the comparability assumption (Assumption~\ref{asp:Comparability}) play a critical role in determining the validity of our method in practice, we explore approaches to assess whether these assumptions are satisfied in this section.
+As the longitudinal surrogacy assumption (Assumption~\ref{asp:Surrogacy}) and the comparability assumption (Assumption~\ref{asp:Comparability}) play a critical role in determining the validity of our method in practice, we explore approaches to validate whether these assumptions are satisfied in this section.\footnote{Intuitively, we validate whether the dynamics of the carryover effects satisfy certain patterns.
+Assumption~\ref{asp:Surrogacy} restricts that the carryover effects should be fully mediated by the selected surrogate variables.
+This is essentially the Markovian assumption in modeling the surrogate outcomes.
+Assumption~\ref{asp:Comparability} can be relaxed into Assumption~\ref{asp:ParallelTrends:appendix} when combined with the linearity assumption.
+Intuitively, our method allows for distributional shifts in the primary outcomes, as long as the difference in the primary outcomes between the treatment group and the control group (i.e., the dynamics of carryover effects) remains stable over time.}